US Expat Taxes in 2023: A 12-Step Guide to Tax Filing Success

 To qualify for the FEIE, you must meet one of two tests:

-- The Bona Fide Residence Test requires expats to prove that they were a permanent resident in another country.
+• The Bona Fide Residence Test requires an expat to prove that they were a permanent resident in another country.
 This is achieved through official documents like visas, rental contracts, or foreign tax returns (among others).

 As a bonus, if you’re eligible for the FEIE, you’re also eligible for the Foreign Housing Exclusion (FHE).
 The FHE allows you to exclude the value of qualified housing expenses like rent, utilities, and necessary repairs from taxation.
 Any fees arising from foreign property that you own (like mortgage payments or property taxes) don’t fall into this category, but just like in the US, they are tax deductible.

-US expats are eligible for many of the same tax breaks as Americans who reside within the country.
-This includes a variety of tax credits, exclusions, and deductions, such as:
+US expats are eligible for many of the same expatriate tax breaks as Americans who reside within the country.
+This includes a variety of tax credits, exclusions, and deductions, such as the:

 You can research other common tax breaks online, but the best way to ensure that you don’t miss out on any is to work with a tax professional.

-11. Catch up on your US taxes with the Streamlined Procedure
+11. Catch up on your US taxes with the Streamlined Procedures

 Behind on your US taxes?
-Don’t panic — the IRS has a voluntary amnesty program called the Streamlined Procedure.
-It allows expats who owe back taxes as a result of a misunderstanding to catch up without financial penalty.
+Don’t panic — the IRS has a voluntary amnesty program called the Streamlined Procedures.
+It allows expats who qualify for the program to catch up without financial penalty.

 12. Seek assistance